oVirt/ovirt-site/source/develop/release-management/features/storage/cinder-integration.html.md

 *   Verify limits/quota against Cinder on Disk creation.
 *   VM removal - deleted disks remain in 'locked' status (as opposed to images which are deleted immediately).
 I.e. failure would caused to disks in status 'illegal'.
+*   There is a known issue with OpenStack Juno version when deleting a snapshot which has dependent volumes based on it. to avoid this bug the OpenStack Cinder version which will be supported by oVirt is Kilo.

 ### Patches